CChristidis/Stress-test-generation-with-GA/README.md

 From the 2 selected parents from step 3), we generate a new population.
 In the newly generated population by default 2 of the members are the 2 parents that produced the population because 1. so far they provide the best result and 2. we are not yet sure that their offspring will have a better result. <br><br>

 **5) Mutation**: <br>
+With a very small probability, called the mutation rate m, we change the bits of the offspring generated from the crossover in the previous step.
+We do not mutate the two parents of the generation.
+The value of m can be very small, in our occassion m is equal to **0.05**, i.e. 5% probability of mutation for every bit.

 ## Input file structure:
 • The first line of the .txt file describes the input level signals.
 Consider the example given below describing the .txt input file structure for a simple circuit.